gausby/tortoise/docs/connection_supervision.md

 This is an easy and convenient way of getting started, as everything needed to supervise a connection is there when the `Tortoise` application has been initialized.
-One downside is that, while the children are supervised they are not grouped with the application that need the connections; they are grouped with the `Tortoise` application.
-To mitigate this a `Tortoise.Supervisor.child_spec/1` function is available, which can be used to start the `Tortoise.Supervisor` as part of another supervisor.
+One downside is that while the children are supervised they are not grouped with the application that uses the connections; they are grouped with the `Tortoise` application.
+To mitigate this, a `Tortoise.Supervisor.child_spec/1` function is available, which can be used to start the `Tortoise.Supervisor` as part of another supervisor.